winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 > **Important Note:** Since we don't ask for information during the sign-up process, both the sign-up and sign in flows are the same.

-### Wing Cloud Dashboard
+### Wing Cloud Web Application

 1. get user repositories from GitHub by using the GitHub API and the user's access token we have in our DB
 2. filter repositories that have Wing Cloud application installed.
-3. for each repository, get all preview environments.
+3. for each repository, get all preview environments URLs.
-4. there might be need to store repository -> preview environments mapping in our DB.
+4. we will need to have repository -> preview environments mapping in our DB.
 5. there is no need to store user -> repositories mapping in our DB, we can get it from GitHub API.

 ### Processing GitHub Events